October marks the end of the rainy season in

 UV index

 The average daily maximum UV index in October is 10.
-A UV Index reading of 8 to 10 represents a very high threat to health from exposure to the Sun's UV radiation for ordinary individuals.
+A UV Index value of 8 to 10 symbolizes a very high threat to health from unprotected exposure to Sun's UV rays for the ordinary person.

 Note: The maximum daily UV index of 10 in October interprets into the following recommendations: